How do I set up approvers?

 First of all Approval needs to be activated in Marketplace.

 Let's start with having a look at the default page of Approval which contains three different boxes, Approval settings, Approval structure and Temporary approvers.

 Number of authorized approvers required

-In many cases only one approver is necessary but it is also common that more than one person will do the approving.
-Let's say you work as a sales person, your expenses will be approved by the sales manager.
+In many cases only one approver is necessary but it is also common that more than one person will do the approval.
+Let's say you work as a salesperson, your expenses will be approved by the sales manager.
 When the sales manager has approved, the CEO makes the last call and approves what the Sales manager has approved.
 In this case the company has 2 approval steps and two persons need to approve.
 You can have up to 3 approval steps.